auth0/docs/articles/tokens/refresh-token/current/index.md

 ### Use the Dashboard

-When you revoke a Refresh Token using the dashboard, you have to revoke the user's authorized access to the application that issued the token.
-This renders the Refresh Token useless.
+Strictly speaking, the following process shows you how to revoke a user's authorized access to the application that issued the token.
+This renders the Refresh Token valid, which is functionally identical to revoking the token itself.

-To do so, go to the [Users section](${manage_url}/#/users) of the [dashboard](${manage_url}).
+To do this, go to the [Users section](${manage_url}/#/users) of the [dashboard](${manage_url}).
 Click the name of the user to view their *Details* page.

 Select the *Authorized Applications* tab.
 This page lists all the applications to which the user has authorized access.
 Revoking an authorized application also revokes its associated Refresh Tokens.